ELIXIR-Belgium/rdm-guide/pages/file_formats.md

 * [List of open formats](https://en.wikipedia.org/wiki/List_of_open_formats).

 **Files in PROPRIETARY format (non-preferred)**
-* Can only be opened using paid-license software.
+* Can only be opened using paid-licence software.
 * Tend to be replaced by new versions or new formats, limiting their future reuse.
 * Have an either patented or trade-secret specification.
 * [List of proprietary formats]( https://en.wikipedia.org/wiki/Proprietary_format).